dvalenciar/robotic_arm_environment/README.md

 ## How to run this Repository

-In the followings links, you can find a step-by-step instruction section for simulating, controlling, and running this repository with the robotic arm:
+In the following links you can find a step-by-step instruction section to run this repository and simulate the robotic arm:

 * **Simulation in Gazebo and ROS2** --> [Tutorial-link](https://davidvalenciaredro.wixsite.com/my-site/services-7)
   - Configurate and spawn the robotic arm in Gazebo